My Story (R. Kelly song)

 "My Story" is a single by American R&B singer R. Kelly featuring 2 Chainz, written by R. Kelly who co-produced it with Nineteen85 from OVO Sound, for his twelfth solo studio album Black Panties.
 A snippet of the song was first heard at the BET Awards same year, then another a week after the award ceremony.
-The song was released on November 3, 2012 via R. Kelly's Vevo, and on iTunes a day later.
+The song was released on July 23, 2013, via R. Kelly's Vevo, and on iTunes a day later.
 The second snippet was not in the official song, but later heard on the extended version of the song.
-The song debuted at #89 on the hot 100 during the week of the album's release after many weeks on the bubbling under chart.
-No official music video will be released, but a documentary music video has been uploaded on R. Kelly's Vevo channel and a fan video was expected, but was never released.
+The song debuted at number 89 on the US Billboard Hot 100 during the week of the album's release after many weeks on the Bubbling Under chart.
+No official music video was released, but a documentary music video was uploaded on R. Kelly's Vevo channel.
+A fan video was expected, but was never released.

 Music video

-30 August 2013 the documentary music video was uploaded on YouTube, a fan video was expected, but was never released.
-No official music video has or will be made for this song.
+On August 30 2013, the documentary music video was uploaded on YouTube.
+A fan video was expected, but was never released.
+No official music video was made for the song.